frederic-perez/AmE-dictionary/data/idioms.md

 __go steady (with someone)__ To date someone exclusively. _Don’t ask Jill out—she’s already going steady with Bobby._ _Are those two really going steady?_
 __go stir-crazy__ :two: To become acutely anxious, restless, irritable, irrational, and/or depressed from remaining for too long in an unstimulating, confined, and/or isolated environment.
 “Stir” in this usage is a slang word for prison. _The doctor said I need to remain in bed as much as possible, but I’ll go stir-crazy if I can’t get out of the house at least once a day!_
 __go strong__ :three: To proceed energetically or successfully. _It is still going strong._
-__go the distance__ :dart::five: To persist with some activity or goal until its completion. _I think this team is good enough to go the distance and win the championship, don’t you?_
+__go the distance__ :dart::six: To persist with some activity or goal until its completion. _I think this team is good enough to go the distance and win the championship, don’t you?_
 __go the extra mile__
 __go the way of the dinosaur(s)__ :two: To become extinct, obsolete, old-fashioned, or no longer in common use.
 __go through a phase__ To experience or be in the midst of a temporary period of change, development, or fluctuation. _I went through a phase of being obsessed with superhero movies this summer._